mubasharkk/innoscripta-backend/README.md

 ## Challenge Guidelines

-* All the task/challenge guidelines are observer.
+* All the task/challenge guidelines are observed.
   * 2 apps frontend / backend.
   * Dockerize container for backend app using laravel/sail.
   * Suitable and simple design is used for the frontend.